CausewayDigital/CausewayDigital.github.io/_portfolio/project1.md

 After the major success of the world, Microsoft commissioned an upgraded version using Azure Notebooks Python in August 2021.

-The lesson can be downloaded from the [Minecraft Education Edition world library](https://education.minecraft.net/lessons/seymour-island).
+The lesson can be downloaded from the [Minecraft Education world library](https://education.minecraft.net/lessons/seymour-island).

 {:.list-inline}
 - Date: June 2020, August 2021
 - Client: Microsoft / Mojang
-- Category: Minecraft Education Edition
+- Category: Minecraft Education
 - Source: [Github](https://github.com/CausewayDigital/Minecraft-EE-Seymour-Island)